FelixMarcus/wellbot/README.md

 ## Glossary

-I have attempted to use Spotify style language where possible:
+I have attempted to use language based off of the Spotify model where possible:

 - Squad - a small autonomous team of member practitioners working on a shared problem (e.g. a two pizza team)
 - Squad Lead - a senior manager within the squad responsible for looking after the squad members